Hero Image - students talking

 Tailored careers support

-The University Careers and Employability Service offers a wide range of advice and guidance which you can access right from the start of your studies for life!
+The University Careers and Employability Service offers a wide range of advice and guidance you can access right from the start of your studies.

-• Mature students can access a wide range of support and resources to help in planning and preparing for their next steps, including progressing within your existing career, undertaking a change in direction, further study or pursuing an academic career.
+• Mature students can access a wide range of support and resources to help plan and prepare for their next steps, including progressing within their existing career, undertaking a change in direction, further study or pursuing an academic career.
 This includes 1:1 appointments, online resources, a wide range of workshops and webinars, employer events and a career mentoring scheme.
 To find out more, please visit the Careers and Employability website.

-• Mature students are also eligible to join our GROW Your Future Programme, which is a community for students from underrepresented backgrounds within HE – and this includes mature students.
-As part of this programme, you can access extra support including exclusive employer networking opportunities, and financial support for costs associated with work experience or traveling to interviews.
-To find out more, please visit the GROW your Future website.
+• Mature students are also eligible to join our GROW Your Future Programme, a community for students from underrepresented backgrounds within HE – including mature students.
+As part of this programme, you can access extra support, including exclusive employer networking opportunities and financial support for costs associated with work experience or travelling to interviews.
+To find out more, please visit the GROW Your Future website.

 Support for student parents and carers

-Trying to balance family commitments and your studies is not always easy but there is support available to help and make it work for you.
+Trying to balance family commitments and your studies is not always easy, but support is available to help and make it work for you.

-• Financial support - The University offers a Carers Bursary and the Lone Parents Child Care Grant.
-There is also extra support available for full-time undergraduate students with children or dependent adults.
+GOV.UK lists extra support is also available for full-time undergraduate students with children or dependent adults.

-• Facilities - On campus we have a Pre-School Centre available so your children can be on campus when you are.
-There is also a baby care room which is a fully sound-proofed facility dedicated to anyone caring for a baby on campus and equipped to support the expressing of milk.
+On campus, we have a Pre-School Centre available so your children can be on campus when you are.
+There is also a baby care room, a fully sound-proofed facility dedicated to anyone caring for a baby on campus and equipped to support the expressing of milk.
 There is also a family study space - designed to give students with children a space on campus to study and relax while their children play, draw, or read.
 Facilities can be found on MazeMap

-• Academic and wellbeing - If you are having difficulty managing your childcare or caring responsibilities alongside your academic studies, please let your department know as they can help make adjustments.
+If you have difficulty managing your childcare or caring responsibilities alongside your academic studies, please let your department know, as they can help make adjustments.

 The Colleges